 They may also request specific reports from individual functions within the Trust (e.g. clinical audit) as they may be appropriate to the overall arrangements.

-The Committee shall receive copies of the Integrated Governance Committee meeting minutes and consider the appropriateness and adequacy of the assurance reported.
+The Committee shall receive copies of the Quality Committee meeting minutes and consider the appropriateness and adequacy of the assurance reported.

 Financial Reporting